-Your insurance company may require you to also carry commercial insurance (in addition to your traditional farm or ranch policy) to maximize your coverage.
+Your insurance company may require you to carry commercial insurance (in addition to your traditional farm or ranch policy) to maximize your coverage.
 Not all companies provide identical coverage: One insurer may cover activities that another excludes, so make sure you get a clear picture of what’s in the policy.

 As part of maintaining your agritourism insurance policy, your insurer may require you to provide proof of appropriate farm signage, veterinary records, health department permits, and adequate health and safety equipment such as fire extinguishers and hand-washing stations.

 The National Children’s Center for Rural and Agricultural Health and Safety has free resources, including downloadable signs, to educate visitors about safety on your farm.

-Before opening up your farm for agritourism activities, make sure you’re compliant with all federal, state and local laws, regulations, codes and permitting requirements.
+Before opening your farm for agritourism activities, make sure you’re compliant with all federal, state and local laws, regulations, codes and permitting requirements.
 The National Agricultural Law Center reports that over half of U.S. states have enacted statutes relating to agritourism activities, including additional farm and ranch liability protections for agritourism operators.
 Check the statutes in your state and abide by them.
-Agritourism insurance won’t protect against negligence.

 5. Are Waivers Necessary?

 There is no substitute for adequate agritourism insurance but asking guests to sign liability waivers offers an additional layer of protection.
 These waivers, which outline the specific risks of various agricultural activities, are considered legal documents.